 Everything is bigger in Texas and the Don Juan at Juan In A Million is massive.
 Don Juan El Taco Grande (try saying that 5 times fast) is a secret combination of potato, egg, bacon, and cheese in a hot tortilla for only $5.65!

 Sausages, 100+ beers on tap, and manmosas (1 liter of champagne + OJ) for brunch.

 33. Queso fundido at El Alma

 There’s queso and then there’s queso fundido.

-Even living in Austin for 10 years, I still love a quick hot slice of margherita pizza from the walk up window at Home Slice Pizza and topo chico.
+Even living in Austin for 10 years, I still love a quick hot slice of margherita pizza from the walk-up window at Home Slice Pizza and a topo chico.

 Tacos are a food group for us Austinites so it’s a highly touchy subject.
-Veracruz is loved by the locals for it’s all natural ingredients and authentic, fresh tacos and salsas.
-They started out originally as a trailer that’s still on E Cesar Chavez and now they’ve launched 3 more locations.
+Veracruz is loved by the locals for its all-natural ingredients and authentic, fresh tacos and salsas.
+They started out originally as a food truck that’s still on E Cesar Chavez and now they’ve launched 3 more locations.

 Multiple locations, veracruztacos.com

 When I want to treat myself, it’s the steak fries with house red and chocolate cake at Justine’s.